The toxic death cap mushroom has made it to the Mountain West. Now what?

 “You will not appear dumb or or stupid, or anything like that, if you ask somebody who knows,” Stacy said.
 “Because your life is worth not getting sick over.”

-This story was produced by the Mountain West News Bureau, a collaboration between Wyoming Public Media, Boise State Public Radio in Idaho, KUNR in Nevada, the O'Connor Center for the Rocky Mountain West in Montana, KUNC in Colorado, KUNM in New Mexico, with support from affiliate stations across the region.
+This story was produced by the Mountain West News Bureau, a collaboration between Wyoming Public Media, Nevada Public Radio, Boise State Public Radio in Idaho, KUNR in Nevada, the O'Connor Center for the Rocky Mountain West in Montana, KUNC in Colorado, KUNM in New Mexico, with support from affiliate stations across the region.
 Funding for the Mountain West News Bureau is provided in part by the Corporation for Public Broadcasting.

 Copyright 2022 Boise State Public Radio News.
 To see more, visit Boise State Public Radio News.